engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 7. To display a Twitter feed just copy and paste the shortcode into a Twitter widget or page

 == Changelog ==
+= 2.0.5 =
+* Tweak: API calls are prevented in the event that the Twitter API returns an error.
+* Fix: The feature for using your own Twitter App credentials was not working.

+= 2.0.4 =
+* Fix: Enabling the setting "AJAX theme loading fix" would cause the feed customizer to not load.
+* Fix: Removed HTML comments from the feed templates.

 = 2.0.3 =
 * Fix: For GDPR plugins that Custom Twitter Feeds integrates with, other plugins that also integrate with those GDPR plugins would not work properly when Custom Twitter Feeds was active.